 Wear warm clothes

-Wrap up warmly, inside and out.
-Layer your clothing to stay warm as it traps air between layers, keeping you insulated.
-Wearing layers of cotton or fleecy clothes is particularly good.
+Wrap up warm, inside and out.
+Layering clothing helps you stay warm as air is trapped between layers, keeping you insulated.
+Wearing layers of cotton or fleecy clothes is particularly effective.

 Wear shoes with a good grip if you need to go outside and wear a hat or head scarf.
-If possible, stay inside during a cold period if you have heart or respiratory problems.
-When indoors, wear good fitting slippers with fleecy linings to keep your feet warm and to help prevent falls.
+If possible, stay inside during a cold spell if you have heart or respiratory problems.
+When indoors, wear well-fitting slippers with fleecy linings to keep your feet warm and to help prevent falls.

 Cold homes have a significant impact on your health.
 One of the best ways of keeping yourself well during winter is to stay warm.